powellgenomicslab/tenk10k_phase1/plotting_notebooks/overview_figures/README.md

+# Figure 1

 ## Main figures

 * UMAP plot of all data coloured by cell type
 * barplot of number of cells per cell type coloured by cell type
 * barplot of number of cells per cell type coloured by cell type (log 10 scale)
 * violin plots of number of cells per individual by cell type coloured by cell type